vultisig/docs/tss/How it works.md

 **Key-gen** is a process by which the devices prove access to a secret, and generate a shared public key.
 100% of all devices must be online.
 The shared public key which is generated can then be used to create on-chain addresses to receive funds - the "vault".

-The vault addresses do not look like special contracts or scripts; they are simple wallet addresses "externally-owned accounts (EOAs).&#x20;
+The vault addresses do not look like special contracts or scripts; they are simple wallet addresses "externally-owned accounts (EOAs).

 {% hint style="success" %}
 Importantly: the individual secrets (vault shares) do not contain funds.
 The actual private key to the vault never exists in a normal vault user flow.
-Thus the individual vault shares are safe to be emailed, stored, uploaded to websites and more.&#x20;
+Thus the individual vault shares are safe to be emailed, stored, uploaded to websites and more.

 In fact, no part of the vault share indicates where the final vault is - there is no linkage between the vault share and final vault.
-Thus someone who discovers an individual vault share will not know what to do with it or where to look.&#x20;
+Thus someone who discovers an individual vault share will not know what to do with it or where to look.
 {% endhint %}

 {% hint style="danger" %}